 There were volunteers to guide me to the exam hall.
-So it did not feel like a puzzle like any other public universities.
+So it did not feel like a puzzle-like any other public university.

 The question had 4 parts if I remember correctly.
 Everyone has to complete each part on the designated time slot.
 No one was even allowed to peek on the upcoming questions!
 I liked this method.
 If I got to have a look at all the questions before I start answering, I might have felt anxious and would have done something wrong.

 The good thing about the exam that they offered a juice pack during the exam.
 When everyone was sweating with the composition, I was sipping the box.
 The exam was quite fun actually.

 The result was published after 3 days and I got accepted for both the subjects I have preferred!

 - Use a good photo when you submit the admission form.
 Else you would end up looking like a cartoon on your ID.
 They use the same picture everywhere from the admission form.
 Also, friends will mock you 😐

 - You can submit the payment using a card.
-When I went to the university, there was heavy rainfall and I couldn’t go to the bank.
+When I went to university, there was heavy rainfall and I couldn’t go to the bank.
 So I took help from an ex-colleague and used his card.